NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

-It may be helpful to visit one of such subdirectories, examine the ``stereo_corr`` log file which will show how precisely the program was called, and also look at its input and output images stored there.
+It may be helpful to visit one of such subdirectories, examine the ``stereo_corr`` log file which will show how precisely the program was called, and also look at its input image tiles and output disparity stored there.